numbered-works/numbered-works.github.io/_posts/2022-03-29-too-many-goat.md

 type: long
 ---

-Numbered Works No. 6, a one page goat tower adventure is [now available on Itch.io for two American dollars](https://numbered-works.itch.io/too-many-goat).
+Numbered Works No. 6, a one page goat tower adventure, is [now available on Itch.io for two American dollars](https://numbered-works.itch.io/too-many-goat).